kubeflow/website/content/docs/pipelines/caching.md

 ## What is step caching?

 Kubeflow Pipelines step caching provides step-level output caching.
-For a single pipeline, a step output will be taken from cache if this step template and input does not change.
-With step caching, the output of a certain step can be shareable and already existing step can prevent re-executing.
+A step output will be taken from cache if this step template and input does not change.
+With step caching, the output of a certain step can be re-used and we can save the efforts of re-executing previous steps.

 ## Installation